roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-01-29-autodoll-extra-1.md

 "Let us get back to the point," says Kizuna; "how long are they intend to keep it up?"
 "Really," agrees Mari.
 "Although I think we are pretty mentally strong."
-"You have got rather steel nerves."
+"You have got steel nerves, _desu_."
 "Even _we_ now about to get a slight heartburn, right?"
 "Uh-huh.
 Too sweet.
 This place is too sweet."
 "This is what happens when two sugary couples get together.
-Rather, what if I say that here is another pair of such a love birds?"
+Or rather, what if I say that here is another pair of such a love birds, _desu?_ ”
 "...Give me a break."
 "...I miss the world of violence."